sylviamusel/me/set5/readme.md

 export spreadsheet as a csv and import to software and save.
 Then open it so the code can read it and done!
 I really overcomplicated that!

 Ask good questions - have interesting answers

+Doing exercises I'm quite lost hopefully I can figure it out in class this week.
+I've been really far behind since being gone for nationals this past week.
+I guess its too late to get a extension on things ;-;

+set 5 exercise 1:
+Wordy_pyramid - I really overcomplicated this too much.
+I think I need to take it back a set and keep it simple.
+Will update when I figure it out refactoring means to make code simple and more readable

+get_a_word_of_length_n - (\*) (star)= multiplication operator

+list_of_words_with_lengths - cont. from last activity

+exercise 2:
+pretty self explanatory - just took me a while to get the a = bba stuff right otherwise no issues there